sugarverse/sugarverse.github.io/7_decentralised.md

 - Staking and stimulus
 - Infrastructure expansion
 - Burning mechanism
-- Capital and Corporate partnerships and more.
+- Capital and Corporate partnerships and more

 ---